vbrail/DonorsChoose/README.md

 >1.
 Goal: Predict weather the project submited will be approved or not, 1-approved 0-not approved
 >2.
 Type: Binary Classification
 >3.
-Metrics: AUC score, Confusion
+Metrics: AUC score, Confusion matrix

 ### Few points About Dataset
 * Project.csv